beaverrio/articles/eBPF 101/Print_Basic_Socket_Details.md

 rmq-publisher-6129    [006] b.s11  8873.711584: bpf_trace_printk:    To port: 5672
 ```

-Which is what we need!
+Which is exactly what's happening over our network!

 #### curl Example